Ski: 2024-2025 Moment Wildcat, 184 cm

 Luke: As soon as we heard that Moment had built the Wildcat a bit heavier, following its lighter 18/19–19/20 years, soft chop is where I really wanted to test the new ski.
 And it did not disappoint.

 However, as Dylan noted, the Wildcat is still fairly easy to ski.
 Yes, it’s pretty stiff and fairly heavy, so it doesn’t feel super engaging at very low speeds.
-But it is still very easy to release and slash around (which is very useful when you need to shed speed), and despite being a bit heavier than the 18/19–19/20 version, the latest 184 cm Wildcat doesn’t feel all that sluggish.
+But it is still very easy to release and slash around (which is very useful when you need to shed speed), and despite being fairly hefty, the current 184 cm Wildcat doesn’t feel all that sluggish.
 So not only did Moment return it to its chop-busting ways, but they also maintained the versatility that made the original so fun — impressively stable, but still quite maneuverable and playful.

 Moguls, Trees, and Tight Terrain